 Introduces students to a holistic, interdisciplinary approach to dealing with interpersonal violence and crime.
 Students learn a body of techniques and philosophies in martial arts styles, including Tae Kwon Do, Karate, Aikido, Jujitsu, Tai Kick Boxing, and Greco Roman Olympic Wrestling.
 "High vulnerability" situations are described through behavioral science studies.
 Participants are introduced to the social psychology of interpersonal violence through mental imagery and relaxation.
-Formerly known as SBST 231.

-SBSC 235s \sim The Multicultural Heritage of an Early California Community \sim 4 credits
+SBSC 235S ~ The Multicultural Heritage of an Early California Community Service Learning ~ 4 credits

 Explores the multicultural heritage of an early California community using primary resource documents, secondary sources, and service-based community oral history collections and narrative traditions.
 Using existing resources and project-based discoveries and collected works, students recover and rediscover the multicultural heritage of the early California communities of the Central Coast.
-Current projects include the historic photograph and documents collections of the Luck Library and Museum of San Juan Bautista.
-Formerly known as SBSA 230s.
+Current projects include the historic photograph and documents collections of the luck Library and Museum of San Juan Bautista.